Nathan-Payne/nathanpayne.dev-nuxtprismic/README.md

 # TODO

-- default color mode position of switch is wrong so first click doesn't work when loading white screen

 - homepage - cta on larger screens
 - color behind project images in project slice, set on prismic, animate out on fade in then again on hover
 - overlap image (tracebitmap face png) next to about me